submariner-io/submariner-website/src/content/community/releases/_index.en.md

 +++
 <!-- markdownlint-disable no-duplicate-header -->

+## v0.16.2

+* Fixed known issue in v0.16.1 where Globalnet did not work properly if deployed using the Helm charts.
+* Fixed known issue in v0.16.1 where `subctl verify` with Globalnet installed may fail with a panic.

 ## v0.16.1

 * The Globalnet controller now employs Kubernetes leader election to ensure proper continuity during fail-over and avoid potential race